+The widespread of interactive ebooks coincided with me getting into publishing studies: I couldn’t be any happier to live in this wonderful age.
 I still remember my disbelief in 2009, when I first heard about hypertext and interconnected books.
-My professor seemed to be telling an impossible tale about a future where all quotes, references and mentions will be easily searchable in all works of literature and where we can create our own story within the book, breaking up the linear order of reading.
+My professor seemed to be telling an incredible tale about a future where all quotes, references, and mentions will be easily searchable in all works of literature.
+Also: where we can create our own story within the book, breaking up the linear order of reading.

 1. Interactive books are a new invention

 It was just a question of time that traditional linear storytelling gets combined with the reader’s desire to get involved and to get an enhanced story, that “steps off” the pages.

 Although the first Kindles coming to the market didn’t look anything like the future (being heavy, black and very-very basic), interactive books and interactive ebooks conquered the market nevertheless.
 When interactive ebooks first emerged, several companies tried to stick the label “interactive” onto anything they published.
 Let’s be clear here: hyperlinks, clickable endnotes and linking outside resources should be basic features of every ebook.
 Enhanced ebooks and interactive ebooks should include some extras that add to the reading experience.